Document Type : Original Article

-OBJECTIVES: The study aims to elucidate their trends in an adult Intensive Care Unit (ICU).
+Objectives: The study aims to elucidate their trends in an adult ICU.

-METHODS: Over a period of 21 months, monthly VAP, CLABSI and CAUTI rate and device utilization ratios were calculated in an adult ICU of a tertiary care hospital as part of routine surveillance activity.
-All cases of VAP, CLABSI and CAUTI during these 21 months were included.
-Monthly hand hygiene compliance rates were assessed during latter period of the study by direct observation method.
+Methods: Over 21 months, monthly VAP, CLABSI, and CAUTI rate, and device utilization ratios were calculated in an adult ICU of a tertiary care hospital as part of routine surveillance activity.
+All cases of VAP, CLABSI, and CAUTI during these 21 months were included.
+In addition, monthly hand hygiene compliance rates were assessed during the latter period of the study by direct observation method.

-CONCLUSION: The institute had high DAI rates in comparison to other studies from the same city.
-Declining trend of CAUTI rates roughly coincided with surveillance for hand hygiene compliance in ICU.
-This establishes a baseline data and underscores the need for focused HIC for maximal impact on patient outcome.
+Conclusion: The institute had high DAI rates in comparison to other studies from the same city.
+The declining trend of CAUTI rates roughly coincided with surveillance for hand hygiene compliance in ICU.
+Thus, it establishes baseline data and underscores the need for focused HIC to maximize patient outcomes.